 until 1905, when it dissolved its ties to Sweden.
 And 1991 was the first time in more than 600 years that Norway had a king born in Norway.

 of a new national pride.
 But Norway still was poor, and by 1915, it had lost 750,000 people to the United States, the highest percentage of population for any country except Ireland.

 The emigrants didn't forget Syttende Mai, though.
 Tens of

-thousands come every year to Stoughton, Wis., which likely has the largest celebration in the world, including Norway, which marks the occasion mainly with parades (here's the 2011 Syttende Mai parade in Oslo.)
+thousands come every year to Stoughton, Wis., which likely has the largest celebration in the world, including Norway, which marks the occasion mainly with parades (here's a Syttende Mai parade in Oslo.)